ReinnFall/startupV3/README.md

 - [x] **All functionality implemented or mocked out** - The main functionaility of catching a Pokemon on the catch page and then storing that Pokemon to the collection page is complete.
 I store the data using localStorage which will be changed.
 The login method is the same one used in simon.
 I have reviewed that code and understand how it works.
 I have also set up a setInterval function to mock how the catch messages will work when I implement the WebSocket phase.
 I have also decided to postpone the Pokedex functionality.
 There are no required features of the Pokedex section that I am not already doing.
 I will implement this for fun if I have time during this semester or after this class.
 - [x] **Hooks** - I use useState and useEffect in my implementation of the catch mechanic as well as the catch messages.

+## 🚀 Service deliverable

+For this deliverable I did the following.

+- [x] **Node.js/Express HTTP service** - Installed Express with NPM.
+Default port on 4000.js.
+Found in index.js
+- [x] **Static middleware for frontend** - Simple endpoints in service file - index.js.
+- [x] **Calls to third party endpoints** - When a Pokemon is generated an api call is made from PokeAPI that retrieves the type of that Pokemon.
+That information is then saved and displayed in the collection page.
+- [x] **Backend service endpoints** - Simple endpoints in `service/index` for register, login, logout, add Pokemon, and get user's Pokemon.
+- [x] **Frontend calls service endpoints** - All mocked functionality removed from the frontend and replaced with calls to the service.
+The collection page is loaded from a get request and my addPokemon function calls a post request.
+- [x] **Supports registration, login, logout, and restricted endpoint** - User must login in now to be able to catch Pokemon and see their collection.
+Throws an error if the wrong password is entered or tries to login with an account taht isn't registered.

 ### Design

 ![loginBrainstorm](/images/loginBrainstorm.jpg)